esx-framework/esx_core/README.md

 	- Ensures ESX.PlayerData will always return current information (exception: loadout and inventory)
 * Support for relogging, clearing all player data and cancelling sync loops
 * Added the `ESX.GetExtendedPlayers` function to be used with xPlayer loops without causing massive server hitches

+To get an idea for how you can utilise imports and the new functions, you can refer to [this updated boilerplate](https://github.com/thelindat/esx_legacy_boilerplate).
+##### Any resources made using the imports will only work for ESX Legacy.

 ## 1.2 + Features